 Where do we go from here?

-It is not wrong to want to focus on business development.
-Far from it.
-In fact – the State of US Small Law Firms report shows far too many firms are not, and that does not portend well for their bottom lines.
+It is not wrong to want to focus on business development; far from it.
+In fact, the report shows far too many firms are not, and that does not portend well for their bottom lines.
 Rather, law firms should make sure they have made an earnest effort to improve their efficiency before addressing the secondary challenge of trying to bring in new business.

 Read our white paper, “Is inefficiency hurting your firm’s profits?” to learn more about streamlining tasks and empowering your firm’s business development efforts